Best Evidence Science Teaching

 The best teaching draws on the best evidence.

-Best Evidence Science Teaching (BEST) is a new collection of research-informed teaching and learning resources, focussed initially on science at ages 11-14.
+Best Evidence Science Teaching (BEST) is a new collection of free research evidence-informed resources for effective teaching of difficult ideas, embedded formative assessment and adaptive lesson planning.
+It is initially focussed on science at ages 11-14.

 The BEST resources (age 11-14)